#1: No Easy Days

 #4: Skipping Your Warmup or Cooldown

 It is tempting to hop on the trainer and go hard, then hop off once you’re done.
 But a proper warmup helps your body prepare for a solid effort, and a nice cooldown is the first step towards recovering from the ride you just finished.
-So don’t skip either of these portions of your ride!
+So don’t skip either of these portions of your workout!

 Warmups and cooldowns should last at least 5 minutes, but 10-20 minutes or more may work even better for you.